• Skip to main content

 • To cook in pot: You can also cook the rice & dal in a pot until soft & mushy.
 Add more water if needed as it cooks.

 • Open the cooker when the pressure drops.
 If you prefer, you can mash up the cooked rice & dal a bit to get creamy consistency.
 It should be mushy and soggy.
-If it is too dry, add some boiling water to bring it to a consistency you like.
-It should not be very runny or dry.
-Add more salt if needed and stir.

 • Heat a small pan with 2 tablespoons ghee.
 Split open 10 cashew nuts & fry them till golden.
 Remove these to a plate for garnish.

-• To the same pan, add ½ teaspoon cumin seeds & ½ teaspoon crushed pepper.
-When the seeds splutter, then add curry leaves, slit green chili (optional) & ginger.
+• Add curry leaves.
 Saute well until the tempering turns aromatic & curry leaves turn crisp.
 Then add hing.
 We also add a pinch of turmeric & it is optional.

 • Pour this to the cooked pongal.
 Mix and simmer for 1 to 2 minutes so the flavors are absorbed.
 Serve ven pongal hot with coconut chutney or sambar.